kavia-common/travelshare-platform-176412-176421/triptales_frontend/README.md

    - CLOUDINARY_API_KEY: Cloudinary API key (server-side).
    - CLOUDINARY_API_SECRET: Cloudinary API secret (server-side, private).
    - NEXT_PUBLIC_CLOUDINARY_CLOUD_NAME: Cloud name exposed to client for building endpoints.
+   - AUTH_SECRET: Secret used to sign JWT session cookies.
+Must be at least 16 chars.
+Keep private.

    - Optional:
      - CLOUDINARY_UPLOAD_PRESET: If using an unsigned preset or need to include preset in signed params.
      - NEXT_PUBLIC_SITE_URL: Absolute site URL, used by SEO/SSR to generate canonical URLs and for server-side fetches.